Ctmax-ui/Ctmax-ui/README.md

 * 🌍  I'm based in India.
 * ✉️  You can contact me at ctmax@ctmax.anonaddy.com
-* 🧠  I'm currently learning Django REST Framework & Docker.
+* 🧠  I'm currently learning Django REST Framework & Docker & ML.
 * 🤝  I'm open to collaborating on any type of projects.
 * ⚡  I like to read Light Novels and play or Make games in my freetime.
  <br>